1. JOURNAL PUBLISHING SCHEDULE

 Research Involving Plants:

-Experimental research on plants (either cultivated or wild) including collection of plant material, must comply with institutional, national, or international guidelines.
-We recommend that authors comply with the Convention on Biological Diversity and the Convention on the Trade in Endangered Species of Wild Fauna and Flora.
+Experimental research involving plants, whether they are cultivated or wild, must adhere to institutional, national, or international guidelines.
+Authors are advised to adhere to the Convention on Biological Diversity and the Convention on the Trade in Endangered Species of Wild Fauna and Flora.

 Sex and Gender in Research